-As we’ve previously discussed, building recognition into your employee performance management process has a number of benefits.
-If your employees feel valued, it leads to higher job satisfaction and increased productivity.
+Building recognition into your employee performance management process has a number of benefits.
+When your employees feel valued, it leads to higher job satisfaction and increased productivity.

-Don’t worry if your organization doesn’t currently have a recognition system or process set up as part of managing employee performance though, because it’s not too late to start!
-If you’re stuck for ideas, here are four of the top trends in employee recognition for 2015 – maybe one of these will suit your business down to the ground, or spark off an idea that leads to something else.
+Don’t worry if your organization doesn’t currently have a recognition system or process set up as part of managing employee performance.
+It’s not too late to start!
+If you’re stuck for ideas, here are four of the top trends in employee recognition for 2015.

 Going the extra mile for colleagues, who are, after all, internal customers, or doing something extra special for external customers is often more easily identified by peers than management.
 Peer-to-peer recognition gets everyone involved, and also boosts engagement 24/7.
 Why?
 Because it’s not only ‘the boss’ that employees are trying to impress, it’s their peers as well.